• Share this on:

 Fair trade

-Common fair-trade certifications are issued by the World Fair Trade Organisation (WFTO) and Fair For Life.
-For most fair-trade oriented buyers in Europe however, simply complying with WFTO’s fair trade principles is enough.
+Common fair-trade labels are the World Fair Trade Organization (WFTO) Guarantee System and Fair for Life certification.
+For most fair trade-oriented buyers in Europe however, simply complying with WFTO’s 10 Principles of Fair Trade is enough.

 Tips: